wp-plugins/ninjafirewall/readme.txt

 == Changelog ==

+= 1.4 =
+* Added a new feature: "Updates".
+It can automatically update NinjaFirewall's built-in security rules in order to keep your blog protected against the latest WordPress vulnerabilities, without having to update the whole plugin.
+For more info, please see [NinjaFirewall WP/WP+ introduces automatic updates for security rules](http://blog.nintechnet.com/ninjafirewall-wpwp-introduces-automatic-updates-for-security-rules/ "").
+* Updated security rules.
+* Minor fixes and improvements.

 = 1.3.11 =
 * The firewall can now use some very specific rules to block an action from the logged in administrator even if he/she is whitelisted.
 Such rules will only be used to protect against CSRF and maliciously crafted links specifically targeting the administrator.